RMFogle/liri-node-app/README.md

 # liri-node-app
 Week-10 Liri Bot Assignment

-*See Screenshot(17).png for display return of data in bash/VS_Code.
+*See Screenshot(Liri-Bot_bash).png for display return of data in bash/VS_Code.

 Issues:
     Can't get my Switch/Case to work.
-When I wrap my bandsInTown and OMDB api's into fucntions they call/return data.
+When I wrap my bandsInTown and OMDB api's into fucntions they DO NOT call/return data.
-    Currently the same data returns when any command it entered.
+    Currently the same data returns when any command is entered.

 ---------------------------------------------------------------